Berkeley’s IT strategy consultants can help your organisation continually – and incrementally – evolve your strategy, ensuring it's deliverable

 CEO, a supply chain and logistics company

-The IT function can only truly unlock growth and commercial benefit if fully integrated with the rest of the business and if it has the capability and capacity to respond quickly.
+The IT function can only truly unlock growth and commercial benefit if fully integrated with the rest of the business and has the capability and capacity to respond quickly.
 As well as closer business partnering, we have seen significant shifts towards “bi-modal” ways of working, with an agile-orientation for innovation and a more traditional efficiency-focus for mature / legacy; the merger of development and operations (DevOps) and to product centric teams away from functional IT.
 Using our combination of industry knowledge, technology (including digital) expertise and transformational change know-how, we can help you to develop the right strategy for your business to ensure that it’s implementable, and can deliver long-lasting results.

 These new challenges do not make the customary demands on IT disappear; they are added on top.
 Traditionally, an IT strategy might focus on maintaining infrastructure and developing core systems but it’s now necessary to look through a third lens to enable the digital agenda.